 She started competing in masters athletics in 1995 aged 45, following decades of not training at all.
 By 1999 she was competing in Gateshead, UK, where she came second to an athlete who set a world records for the womens age 45 age category.

 Since then it has been Weia who has set records, including the W50 (womens age 50+) record indoors (155cm) and outdoors (157cm).
 After she entered the W55 age category she broke the indoor and outdoor records.
-The outdoor record was broken despite jumping off her weaker leg, and the indoor record still stands.
+The outdoor record was broken despite jumping off her weaker leg.

 The picture is her world record W50 with 1.57.